-Results were screened (N=896) by researchers experienced in carrying out large-scale systematic reviews and meta-analyses of randomised trials.
-A trial research clinician reviewed the full texts of shortlisted studies (N=44) to finalise the list of included studies (N=8).
-The research clinician then performed quality assessment of the included studies using the Cochrane Risk of Bias 2 tool and extracted the mortality data for meta-analysis, which was double-checked by a trial statistician.
+Results were screened (N=9162) by researchers experienced in carrying out large-scale systematic reviews and meta-analyses of randomised trials.
+A trial research clinician reviewed the full texts of shortlisted studies (N=65) to finalise the list of included studies (N=13).
+The research clinician then performed quality assessment of the included studies using the Cochrane Risk of Bias 2 tool and extracted the mortality data.